 7. Consolidate your streaming platforms

 If you feel the need to binge-watch The Office again or watch the latest episode of The Walking Dead on a regular basis, it’s understandable that you might have a streaming service or two as you try to survive college classes and dorm life.
 That said, there’s no need to pay for 10 streaming services at once.
 Narrow your options down to one or two services at a time based on what you want to watch, cancel the rest, then set up a rotation.

 While having your own car may be a rite of passage when you turn 16, that doesn’t mean you need to bring your own set of wheels to campus.
 Instead, utilize apps like Uber and Lyft to get around for a fraction of the cost or walk if possible.

 If you’re feeling a crunch for cash, you can solve the problem by picking up some freelance work or applying for a part-time job.
 While this won’t pay off your debts entirely, it can provide a trickle of cash that can at least help cover living costs until you graduate.

 10. Graduate early or get your degree online

-To help ease your financial burden, try using our Scholarship Search tool!
+To help ease your financial burden, try looking for free college funding using our Scholarship Search tool!